 Virginia Tech Stamps Scholars receive funding for four years for estimated cost of attendance which includes tuition, fees, room, and board.
 Because these students are among the strongest in the university community, we expect great things from them.
-Each scholar will receive a generous enrichment fund for experiential learning opportunities, which could include undergraduate research, internships, study abroad or away, academic and co-curricular conferences, or a combination of opportunities.
-One fully funded enrichment option is the Presidential Global Scholars program, an interdisciplinary study abroad program based in Switzerland for some of the university’s most outstanding undergraduates.
+Each scholar will receive a generous enrichment fund for experiential learning opportunities, which could include undergraduate research, internships, study abroad, academic and co-curricular conferences, or a combination of opportunities.
+One fully-funded enrichment option is the Presidential Global Scholars program, an interdisciplinary study abroad program based in Switzerland for some of the university’s most outstanding undergraduates.

 The Honors College reviews all freshman applicants as potential Stamps Scholars.
 The application to the university serves as the application to the Stamps Scholars program; there is no separate application process.
 Applicants are encouraged to develop ZeeMee accounts available through the university application.
 Early application is strongly encouraged to allow time for consideration.
-The Honors College will contact candidates for Stamps and other prestigious Virginia Tech Honors College recruitment scholarships for February interviews.
+The Honors College will contact candidates for Stamps and other prestigious Virginia Tech Honors College recruitment scholarships for a phone interview in March.
 Stamps finalists will have a final round of interviews via Skype/FaceTime with a representative from the Stamps Foundation.

 Virginia Tech Stamps Scholars